 |Brassica oleracea powder (leaf)||N/A|

-While we are not told how much of each of these ingredients makes up the proprietary blend, we can take a guess as to which makes up the most and least by remembering that ingredients at the top of the list make up most of the blend while those at the bottom of the list make up the least.
+While we are not told how much of each of these ingredients make up the proprietary blend, we can take a guess as to which makes up the most and least by remembering that ingredients at the top of the list make up most of the blend while those at the bottom of the list make up the least.

 Since spinach leaf powder is the first ingredient, my hunch is that it's the most abundant ingredient.
 Brassica oleracea powder (AKA, kale) is the last ingredient so it's present in the lowest amount.